NanboLi/MulMON/README.md

 ## Contact
 We constantly respond to the raised ''issues'' in terms of running the code.
-For further inquiries and discussions (e.g. questions about the paper), email: **nanbo.li@ed.ac.uk**.
+For further inquiries and discussions (e.g. questions about the paper), email: **linanbo2008@gmail.com**.

 ## Cite